Published in the Sunday Express 2019 by Dani Binnington.

-This week we will share the story of this amazing women, mum, and wife who took a difficult decision which led her into early menopause.
+This is the amazing story of this woman who took a difficult decision which led her into early menopause.
 For the love of her family, mum-of three Dani Binnington took the brave decision to have a double mastectomy and her ovaries removed.

 “I am taking positive steps towards good health and a happy life”

 “It’s a Wednesday afternoon and I wake up in recovery to the distant bleeping of monitors.
 The nurse checking in on me and me worrying if everything had gone well.
 When I finally come around enough to ask, the nurse reassures me that the surgical removal of my ovaries (oophorectomy) had gone as planned.
 After a moment of relief, I just feel numb.
 Physically and emotionally.

 I was going from being a healthy 39-year-old to a fully menopausal woman.
 Within hours of the surgery my sex hormones dropped to almost nothing.
 But it has meant I have drastically reduced my risks of ovarian cancer – the same cancer that took two of my aunts, a grandmother and a great-grandmother much too early.